Georgia in the Junior Eurovision Song Contest 2017: Before Junior Eurovision

 On 29 July 2017 the Georgian broadcaster GPB announced they were going to select their entrant internally, opening the submissions period until 1 September 2017.
 The winner of the selection process was to be decided by a professional jury.

 Then, on 6 September 2017, the GPB announced that their entrant would be revealed later that week on 8 September 2017; whereas the song will be revealed at a later point.
 They did as expected, and on 8 September 2017 the GPB confirmed that their representative for the 2017 contest is Grigol Kipshidze.

-Artist and song information

-Grigol Kipshidze

-Grigol Kipshidze (გრიგოლ ყიფშიძე; born 15 August 2005) is a Georgian singer who represented Georgia in the Junior Eurovision Song Contest 2017.
-Prior to his Junior Eurovision experience, he studied at the National Center for Folklore between 2011 and 2015, and in 2014 he entered the Vocal Academy of Tbilisi.
+Prior to his Junior Eurovision experience, Kipshidze studied at the National Center for Folklore between 2011 and 2015, and in 2014 he entered the Vocal Academy of Tbilisi.
 He has also participated in various singing contests, achieving the most successful result at the 2017 edition of X-Factor Georgia, where he made it to the final.
 He was part of the Georgian jury at the Junior Eurovision Song Contest 2024.

-"Voice of the Heart"

-"Voice of the Heart" (გულის ხმა; Gulis khma) is a song by Georgian singer Grigol Kipshidze.
-It represented Georgia in the Junior Eurovision Song Contest 2017 and reached the 2nd place with 185 points.
-It marked only the second time a song from the host nation finished second.